CodeZobac/algarve-data/README.md

 - Includes an expandable section for sending email invitations.
 - Interacts with `/api/restaurants` for searching and fetching restaurant data.
 - Interacts with `/api/send-invite` for sending invitation emails.

+### `data/app/tours/page.tsx`

+This page allows users to find and manage tourist activities.
+- It provides a user interface to input multiple cities and keyword groups for searching tourist attractions.
+- It communicates with the `/api/tours` endpoint to fetch data from the Google Places API based on the search criteria.
+- Displays the results in a table and provides an option to download the data as an Excel file via the `/api/download` endpoint.
+- Shows the progress of the data fetching process.

 ### `data/app/components/`